 Part 3: Integrating Additional Design Elements

-The prototype you’ve been building in this chapter would serve as an effective proof of concept for a full game at its current level of development, but it’s still missing many elements typically required for a complete game experience (including visual detail and animations, sounds, scoring systems and other win conditions, menus and user interface [UI] elements, and the like).
-In game parlance, the prototype level is now at the “blockout-plus” stage (blockout is a term used to describe a prototype that includes layout and functional gameplay but lacks other design elements; the inclusion of some additional concept art is the “plus” here).
+The prototype you’ve been building in this chapter would serve as an effective proof of concept for a full game at its current level of development but it’s still missing many elements typically required for a complete game experience (including visual detail and animations, sounds, scoring systems and other win conditions, menus and user interface [UI] elements, and the like).
+In game parlance, the prototype level is now at the blockout-plus stage (blockout is a term used to describe a prototype that includes layout and functional gameplay but lacks other design elements; the inclusion of some additional concept art is the “plus” here).
 It’s now a good time to begin exploring audio, scoring systems, menu and onscreen UI, and the like.
 If this prototype were in production at a game studio, a small group might take the current level to a final production level of polish and completeness while another team worked to design and prototype additional levels.
 A single level or a part of a level that’s taken to final production is referred to as a vertical slice, meaning that one small section of the game includes everything that will ship with the final product.
 Creating a vertical slice is helpful to focus the team on what the final experience will look, feel, and sound like and can be used to validate the creative direction with playtesters.

 Visual Design

-Although you’ve begun integrating some visual design assets that align with the setting and narrative, the game typically will have few (if any) final production assets at this time, and any animations will be either rough or not yet implemented (the same is true for game audio).
+Although you’ve begun integrating some visual design assets that align with the setting and narrative, the game typically will have few (if any) final production assets at this time and any animations will be either rough or not yet implemented (the same is true for game audio).
 While it’s good practice to have gameplay evolve in parallel with the game setting, studios don’t want to burn time and resources creating production assets until the team is confident that the level design is locked and they know what objects are needed and where they’ll be placed.

-You should now have a fairly well-described layout and sequence for your level design.
-(If you’ve been experimenting with a different layout compared to what’s shown in the examples, make sure you have a complete game flow described, as in Figure 11-1 and Figure 11-6.)
-At this point in the project, you can confidently begin “rezzing in” production assets (rezzing in is a term used by game studios to mean “increasing the visual polish and overall production quality of the level over time”).
-Rezzing in is typically a multistage process that begins when the major elements of the level design are locked, and it can continue for most of the active production schedule.
-There are often hundreds (or thousands) of individual assets, animations, icons, and the like that will typically need to be adjusted a number of times based on the difference between how they appear outside the game build compared to inside the game build.
+You should now have a fairly well-described layout and sequence for your level design (if you’ve been experimenting with a different layout compared to what’s shown in the examples, make sure you have a complete game flow described as in Figure 11-1 and Figure 11-6.)
+At this point in the project, you can confidently begin “rezzing in” production assets (rezzing in is a term used by game studios to mean increasing the resolution – in this case the visual polish and overall production quality of the level -- over time).
+Rezzing-in is typically a multistage process that begins when the major elements of the level design are locked and it can continue for most of the active production schedule.
+There are often hundreds (or thousands) of individual assets, animations, icons, and the like that will typically need to be adjusted multiple times based on the difference between how they appear outside the game build compared to inside the game build.
 Elements that appear to harmonize well in isolation and in mockups often appear quite differently after being integrated into the game.